msawczyn/EFDesigner2022/README.md

 POCO entity classes.
 The DbContext code is written to allow consumption in ASP.Net Core in addition to any other project type, so you'll have flexibility in your development.

 **Note:** This tool does not reverse engineer from the database (i.e., "database-first").
-Microsoft has provided tools for that, and there are other, well-maintained opensourced projects that provide that functionality as well.
+There are other, quite well-maintained open-sourced projects that provide that functionality.
+Once you've created an assembly from a reverse-engineered database, you can drop it onto an empty design surface and create a model from that, then evolve your code using that model.

 You can read more about how to use the designer in the [Documentation site](https://msawczyn.github.io/EFDesigner/).